WinVector/Examples/versioning_data/Please_Version_Data.md

 We now have the older estimates are just as bad as the future estimates- so learning to work with them will help us in the future.
-For our application is in fact an improvement.
+For our application this is in fact an improvement.

 Let’s repeat our modeling effort with the uncorrected (not retouched) data.